EmaStehr/F1-2022-Season-Analysis/README.md

 <h3>Phase 2: Prepare</h3>

 The data used for the analysis was obtained from the Formula 1 Official Website.
-The data states within a spreadsheet each Track, Driver, Team, the Result of the race for each Driver and the amount of points scored for the team.
+The data states in a spreadsheet each Track, Driver, Team, the Result of the race for each Driver and the amount of points scored for the team.

 <h3>Phase 3: Process</h3>